 Preclinical data demonstrated that treatment with PRT2527 depleted oncogenic drivers with short half-lives, such as MYC and MCL1, and effectively induced apoptosis.
 PRT2527 treatment demonstrated robust efficacy in both hematological malignancies and solid tumor models with MYC dysregulation.
 Dose dependent increases in exposure and target engagement were observed as evidenced by MYC and MCL1 depletion to levels associated with tumor regression in preclinical models.
-A Phase 1 trial is underway evaluating escalating IV doses of PRT2527 as a monotherapy in patients with selected solid tumors.
 On April 18, 2023 we presented the following findings at the 2023 American Association for Cancer Research annual meeting, or the 2023 AACR Annual Meeting:

 • In adults with advanced solid tumors, PRT2527 was generally well-tolerated with manageable neutropenia and absence of significant gastrointestinal events or hepatotoxicity.
 The short half-life of PRT2527 enables acute CDK9 inhibition over a defined period making it potentially suitable for weekly administration without inducing significant toxicity.
-The observed dose-dependent downregulation of CDK9 transcriptional targets - MYC and MCL-1 mRNA expression in PBMCs isolated from patients treated with PRT2527 -was consistent with the degree of target engagement required for preclinical efficacy.
+The observed dose-dependent downregulation of CDK9 transcriptional targets - MYC and MCL-1 mRNA expression in PBMCs isolated from patients treated with PRT2527 - was consistent with the degree of target engagement required for preclinical efficacy.
 The 15 m/mg2 QW dose of PRT2527 was selected for further evaluation in dose-confirmation cohort.